-The 2100 Series System is paired with Isco's Flowlink for Windows software.
-With this full-featured application, you can quickly set up modules, retrieve measurement data, manage the sites and analyze the data.
+The 2100 Series System is paired with Isco's Flowlink software.
+With this software application, you can quickly set up modules, retrieve measurement data, manage the sites and analyze the data.

-The module's data storage memory is quite flexible, able to store the measurements in intervals from 15 seconds to 24 hours.
+The module's flexible data storage memory is able to store the measurements in intervals from 15 seconds to 24 hours.
 The modules can also be configured for variable rate data storage.
 Variable rates allow you to store data at a different interval when a programmed condition occurs.

-The module's program and collected data are stored in flash memory for security.
+The module's program and collected data are stored in Flash memory for security.
 Flash memory retains data without the concern of power failures or aging backup batteries.
-Its capacity is more than sufficient for many applications.
-The data storage memory can hold approximately 79,000 readings - the equivalent of nine months of level and velocity data when stored at fifteen minute intervals.
-The flash memory also stores sensor calibration information.
-A separate flash memory device inside the module stores the operating firmware.
+Its capacity is more than sufficient for most applications.
+The data storage memory can hold approximately 79,000 readings - the equivalent of nine months of level data when stored at fifteen minute intervals.
+The Flash memory also stores sensor calibration information.
+A separate Flash memory device inside the module stores the operating firmware.